HyperionAnalytics/watermark/README.md

 **This is a fork with following enhancements:**
 * Show system info as OS X version number or Linux distribution name
-* Show release info as Linux kernel version
+* Show release info as OS X or Linux kernel version
-* Show processor info as full CPU name given by the manufacturer
+* Show processor info as manufacturer and CPU name, and clock frequency
-* Show Intel MKL version in packages info if it
+* Show Intel MKL version if installed

 <br>
 #### Contents